ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 ### RequestErrorInterceptor and ResponseErrorInterceptor

 As mentioned above this is a special kind of interceptor designed to handle errors.
 These interceptors can be at any location of the pipeline.
+Also, these interceptors are only allowed to have default HTTP method and path.

 ```ballerina
 service class RequestErrorInterceptor {